Education, Human Trafficking

 Contribute to the visibility and prevention of trafficking in persons, especially girls, boys and women, through information and awareness.
 Defend, care for and protect human rights and the lives of people exposed to this scourge, often invisible, that affects Central American society.

-Red Rama -Helping Sisters Bring Awareness to and Combat Human Trafficking
+3 / 12 Red Rama – Helping Sisters Bring Awareness to Combat Human Trafficking